This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 8

-Kutaisi, Vani.
+In 2024: Kutaisi, Vani.
 A morning walk through Kutaisi, ending at the Green Bazaar, one of the largest indoor produce markets in Georgia.
 We visit the world heritage sites of the 12th-century academy and monastery of Gelati, with its frescoed interiors, and the controversially restored 11th-century Bagrati Cathedral.
-The museum at the Vani archaeological site displays finds from the 8th to 1st century bc.
+The museum at the Vani archaeological site displays finds from the eighth to first century bc.

 Day 9